 - Policy 3.5: Adopt the waterbody classifications and subsequent water quality management standards developed by the SCWMC and BCWMC.
 The City will work to meet appropriate water quality goals as outlined by the two watershed management organizations having jurisdiction in the City. - Policy 3.6: Consistent with City Ordinance, Section 8-32, the City prohibits the application of fertilizer which contains any amount of phosphorus or other compound containing phosphorus, such as phosphate, except when an exemption included in Section 8-32 can be claimed. - Policy 3.7: Prohibit the discharge of foreign material into the stormwater system.
 Such material shall include, but not be limited to, waste oil, paint, grass clippings, leaves, and ecologically harmful chemicals.
-This policy is consistent with the MS4 Program and is outlined in the City's SWPPP. - Policy 3.8: Continue training public works staff related to a spill clean-up response focusing on containing, neutralizing, and properly disposing of spilled materials to prevent discharge of spilled materials into the storm sewer system.
-This policy is consistent with the MS4 Program and is outlined in the City's SWPPP. - Policy 3.9: Continue to address the proper application of pesticides, herbicides, and fertilizers through internal City staff training and public education.
-This policy is consistent with the MS4 Program and is outlined in the City's SWPPP. - Policy 3.10: Continue street sweeping and maintenance of detention ponds and pond inlet and outlet structures according to the schedule outlined in the City's SWPPP. - Policy 3.11: Assess the need to develop a specific spill containment cleanup plan for the City. - Policy 3.12: In accordance with the City's SWPPP, the City will assess the need to develop other necessary management programs, as necessary. - Policy 3.13: Illicit connections and discharges to the City of New Hope's Municipal Separate Storm Sewer System (MS4) are prohibited.
-Refer to the City of New Hope's City Code Chapter 5, Section 9 Illicit Discharge or Connection to Stormwater System, for more information. - Policy 3:14: Per the MS4 Permit, new development and redevelopment projects with land disturbance greater than or equal to one acre, including projects less than one acre that are part of a larger common plan of development or sale, within the permittee's jurisdictions and that discharge to the City's MS4, must follow the Post-Construction Stormwater Management requirements as outlined in the MS4 Permit.

-Goal 4: Address the target pollutants identified in TMDL plans to improve the quality of impaired waters.
+This policy is consistent with the MS4 Program and is outlined in the City's SWPPP. - Policy 3.8: Prohibit the discharge of sanitary sewage or non-permitted industrial wastes onto land or into any watercourse discharging into Bassett Creek. - Policy 3.9: Continue training public works staff related to a spill clean-up response focusing on containing, neutralizing, and properly disposing of spilled materials to prevent discharge of spilled materials into the storm sewer system.
+This policy is consistent with the MS4 Program and is outlined in the City's SWPPP. - Policy 3.10: Continue to address the proper application of pesticides, herbicides, and fertilizers through internal City staff training and public education.
+This policy is consistent with the MS4 Program and is outlined in the City's SWPPP. - Policy 3.11: Continue street sweeping and maintenance of detention ponds and pond inlet and outlet structures according to the schedule outlined in the City's SWPPP. - Policy 3.12: Assess the need to develop a specific spill containment cleanup plan for the City. - Policy 3.13: In accordance with the City's SWPPP, the City will assess the need to develop other necessary management programs, as necessary. - Policy 3.14: Illicit connections and discharges to the City of New Hope's Municipal Separate Storm Sewer System (MS4) are prohibited.
+Refer to the City of New Hope's City Code Chapter 5, Section 9 Illicit Discharge or Connection to Stormwater System, for more information. - Policy 3:15: Per the MS4 Permit, new development and redevelopment projects with land disturbance greater than or equal to one acre, including projects less than one acre that are part of a larger common plan of development or sale, within the permittee's jurisdictions and that discharge to the City's MS4, must follow the Post-Construction Stormwater Management requirements as outlined in the MS4 Permit. - Goal 4: Address the target pollutants identified in TMDL plans to improve the quality of impaired waters. - Policy 4.1: Amend City practices and stormwater management standards as necessary to implement the pollutant load reductions identified in TMDL plans for impaired waters. - Policy 4.2: Use the findings of TMDL plans to guide the stormwater management strategies for development and redevelopment projects tributary to impaired waters.

-- Policy 4.1: Amend City practices and stormwater management standards as necessary to implement the pollutant load reductions identified in TMDL plans for impaired waters. - Policy 4.2: Use the findings of TMDL plans to guide the stormwater management strategies for development and redevelopment projects tributary to impaired waters. - Policy 4.3: The City recognizes that the responsibility for completion and implementation of the TMDL studies lies with the primary stakeholders contributing to the impairment.
+Policy 4.3: The City recognizes that the responsibility for completion and implementation of the TMDL studies lies with the primary stakeholders contributing to the impairment.
 The City intends to cooperate with local WMOs in the development of the TMDL studies, acknowledging that the WMOs will take the lead on these studies.
 It is the intention of the City to fully implement the items/actions identified in future TMDL Implementation Plans, funding the implementation items/actions as necessary.